Last updated on November 2nd, 2023

 It was during her travels in Bali that Pollock realized there were many other ways of ‘seeing and being’ in the world.

 “The biggest change for me was in Bali,” she says.
 “Not just because it was such a beautiful place, but the culture, which was so alive, strong and healthy, was based on a fundamentally different set of assumptions to those I had grown up with.
-The art, the music, the dance, the inner and outer beauty and grace of the people, the lush landscape were captivating.
-For a western white middle-class educated English girl, the deep immersion was transformational.
+The art, the music, the dance, the inner and outer beauty and grace of the people, and the lush landscape were captivating.
+For a Western white middle-class educated English girl, the deep immersion was transformational.
 It kindled a lifelong interest in indigenous philosophies.
 It was like whoa’, a moment when familiar, solid beliefs were shaken thoroughly.”

 Presentation to ATMEX 2019, Valle de Bravo, Mexico

 But what is regenerative thinking, and how is it different – or connected – to sustainability?